 - Practical Nursing Care of the Elderly Patient gives you the fundamental concepts to understand the nuances that can come along with working with elderly patients

-Every new LPN course offers a new opportunity to hone your knowledge base and skills that you will apply later in your career.
+Every new LPN course offers a unique opportunity to hone your knowledge base and skills that you will apply later in your career.

 Future Outlook of the Practical Nursing Career

-Once you train to be a nurse with a fast track nursing training program at the Ohio Business College, you are equipped to step into a career that is in high demand.
-According to the Bureau of Labor Statistics Occupational Outlook, a growth of 9 percent is expected between 2020 and 2030, which equates to adding around 63,800 new jobs in addition to the 688,100 already available.
+Once you train to be a nurse with a fast-track nursing training program at the Ohio Business College, you are equipped to step into a career in high demand.
+According to the Bureau of Labor Statistics Occupational Outlook, a growth of 9 percent is expected between 2022 and 2032, which equates to adding around 34,900 new jobs in addition to the 655,000 already available.
 Some of that demand is expected to be driven by LPNs who move up to different occupations, retire, or otherwise leave their positions.

 Changing demographics signal a need for more LPNs to care for the aging population.
-It has been estimated that the ratio of potential caregivers to the people most likely to need care, the elderly population, will decrease significantly by 2030.
-The end result of this is employers having difficulty seeking skilled LPNs.
+It has been estimated that the ratio of potential caregivers to the people most likely to need care, the elderly population, will decrease significantly by 2032.
+The result of this is employers needing help seeking skilled LPNs.